open/close all folders

 - Marathon is nothing.
 Now, historically, the marathon race is based on the supposed run of an Athenian warrior from Marathon to Athens, to notify the people about victory.
 In reality, the guy actually ran from Athens to Sparta, to ask for help.
 That's an over six marathon long journey.
 Some people are running that race every year - it's called the Spartathlon.
 One of the ways to qualify is having finished a 200 km race in the past.

 - The Monaco Grand Prix is the hardest, if not one of the hardest, tracks for F-1 racers, since it consists of twisty windy city roads that two cars are barely comfortable in side by side.
-In fact, it's the only course that's given an exception to F-1 track rules (which most is laid out for safety reasons).
+In fact, it's the only course that's given an exception to F-1 track rules (which most is laid out for safety reasons, Monaco having been grandfathered for the sake of tradition).

 - The Royal Navy's Submarine Command Course is informally known as "Perisher".
 It has been running since 1917 and has extremely high standards - the US and Danish Navies often send their officers to train on the course.
 Although the historical pass rate is around 70%, candidates who fail are immediately taken off the training boat and barred from serving in Royal Navy submarines ever again.
 In most cases this means the end of their naval career, so the course only attracts the most competent candidates.